Americium-241

 Americium-241 (^{241}Am, Am-241) is an isotope of americium.
 Like all isotopes of americium, it is radioactive, with a half-life of 432.6 years. ^{241}Am is the most common isotope of americium as well as the most prevalent americium isotope in radioactive waste.
 It is used in ionization-type smoke detectors and is a potential fuel for long-lifetime radioisotope thermoelectric generators (RTGs).
-Its common parent nuclides are β^{−} from ^{241}Pu, EC from ^{241}Cm, and α from ^{245}Bk. ^{241}Am is fissile.
-The critical mass of a bare sphere is 57.6–75.6 kg and a sphere diameter of 19–21 cm.
+Its common parent nuclides are ^{241}Pu (by beta decay), ^{241}Cm (by electron capture), and ^{245}Bk (by alpha decay). ^{241}Am is fissile, with the critical mass of a bare sphere of 57.6–75.6 kg (diameter of 19–21 cm).
 Americium-241 has a specific activity of 3.43 Ci/g.
 It is commonly found in the form of americium-241 dioxide (^{241}AmO_{2}).
 The presence of ^{241}Am in plutonium is determined by the original concentration of plutonium-241 (which decays to it) and its age.
-Older samples of plutonium containing ^{241}Pu build up ^{241}Am may require chemical removable of americium-241 (e.g., during reworking of plutonium's pits).
+Older samples of plutonium containing ^{241}Pu build up ^{241}Am and may require chemical removable of americium-241 (e.g., during reworking of plutonium's pits).

 Nucleosynthesis

 Americium-241 has been produced in small quantities in nuclear reactors for decades, and many kilograms of ^{241}Am have been accumulated by now.
-Nevertheless, since it was first offered for sale in 1962, its price, about per gram of ^{241}Am, remains almost unchanged owing to the very complex separation procedure.
+Since it was first offered for sale in 1962, after a long period of price stability due to its complex production process, its price, about per gram of ^{241}Am, including packaging/dispensing fees, has risen significantly since then, especially in recent years.

 Americium-241 is synthesized by three neutron captures on uranium-238 present in reactors: